aoterodelaroza/aoterodelaroza.github.io/_critic2/03_installation.md

 ~~~
 export CRITIC_HOME=/home/alberto/programs/critic2dir
 ~~~
-This variable is necessary for critic2 to find the atomic densities, the cif dictionary, and other files.
+This variable is necessary for critic2 to find the atomic densities and other files.
 These files should be in `${CRITIC_HOME}/dat/`.

 Critic2 is parallelized with OpenMP for shared-memory architectures (unless disabled during compilation).
 You change the number of